JuliaLang/www.julialang.org/manual/calling-c-and-fortran-code/index.md

 - `float` ⟺ `Float32`
 - `double` ⟺ `Float64`

-*Note:* the `bool` type is only defined by C++, where it is only 8 bits wide.
+*Note:* the `bool` type is only defined by C++, where it is 8 bits wide.
-In C, `int` is often used for boolean values.
+In C, however, `int` is often used for boolean values.
-Since `int` is 32-bits wide (on supported systems), there is some potential for confusion here.
+Since `int` is 32-bits wide (on all supported systems), there is some potential for confusion here.

 **System-dependent:**